JKRhb/mud-ndp-option/draft-romann-mud-ndp.md

 This document makes use of the terms defined in {{!RFC8520}}].
 The following additional terms are used: TBD

+# Node Behavior

+Nodes that are described by a MUD file MAY use the NDP option specified in
+{{option-format}} for emitting a MUD URL in Router Solicitations.
+Corresponding with {{Section 10.1 of RFC8520}}, this option MUST NOT be repeated.
+Furthermore, if the node also uses DHCPv4 or DHCPv6 to emit its MUD URL, the MUD URL options MUST contain the same value.

 # Option Format {#option-format}

 {{fig-ndp-mud}} specifies the layout of the MUD NDP Option.